Miguel Díaz-Canel: Presidency (2018–present)

-In October 2019, Diaz-Canel became the President of the Republic of Cuba, an office that was recreated that February after a series of constitutional reforms were approved in a constitutional referendum.
+In October 2019, Díaz-Canel became the President of the Republic of Cuba, an office that was recreated that February after a series of constitutional reforms were approved in a constitutional referendum.
 This office replaced the one he had held since April of the previous year, which was the President of the Council of State, which was previously the head of state of Cuba.
 The position of President of the Council of State became a less important position and is now carried out by Esteban Lazo Hernández in his authority as the President of the National Assembly of People's Power.

 Diaz-Canel's reforms among other things, limited the presidency to two consecutive five-year terms and banned discrimination based on gender, gender identity or sexual orientation.
 His government also reformed the country's Family Code in 2022, after a referendum was approved, which, among other things, legalised same-sex marriage, same-sex adoption and altruistic surrogacy.
 These policies have been described as the "most progressive" in Latin America.

-His administration has been controversial for its suppression of dissent, particularly surrounding the 11th of July protests triggered by the worsening of the COVID-19 pandemic, and his suggestion to combat the country's food crisis with pizza, guarapo and lemonade, the government's decision to change the currency system and the general scarcity of basic necessities such as food or medicine.
-Díaz-Canel was particularly criticised for his apparently confrontational words amidst the protests, having been quoted as saying: "The order of combat has been given - into the streets, revolutionaries!"
+His administration has suppressed dissent, particularly surrounding the 2021 Cuban protests triggered by the worsening of the COVID-19 pandemic, suggested combatting the country's food crisis with pizza, guarapo and lemonade, and changed the currency system.
+During the protests, he said: "The order of combat has been given - into the streets, revolutionaries!"

+Leader of Cuba (2021–present)

-On 19 April 2021, he officially became the First Secretary of the Communist Party, the most powerful position in Cuba, following the resignation of Raúl Castro.
-He is the first non-Castro to be in such position since the Cuban revolution of 1959.
-BBC News stated that Díaz-Canel is loyal to the Castros' ideologies.
+On 19 April 2021, he officially became the First Secretary of the Communist Party following the resignation of Raúl Castro.
+This made him the leader of Cuba in fact as well as in name.
+The BBC stated that Díaz-Canel is loyal to the Castros' ideologies.

+In July 2021, Díaz-Canel said that the United States embargo against Cuba and economic sanctions were responsible for the conditions that led to the 2021 Cuban protests.
+He urged government-supporting citizens to take to the streets in counter-protest to respond to the demonstrations, saying in a special television broadcast: "The order to fight has been given — into the street, revolutionaries!"

-During the 2022 Russian invasion of Ukraine, the government blamed the United States for the crisis in Ukraine and backed Russia's right to "self-defense", but did not endorse the invasion, saying the conflict should be resolved diplomatically.
+During the 2022 Russian invasion of Ukraine, the Cuban government blamed the United States for the crisis in Ukraine and backed Russia's right to self-defense against NATO expansion, but did not endorse the invasion, saying the conflict should be resolved diplomatically.
+Díaz-Canel visited Vladimir Putin in Moscow in November 2022, and the two leaders criticized Western sanctions against Cuba and Russia.
+They also opened a monument to Fidel Castro in one of Moscow's districts.